 When browsing your storage section either through the Computer or Disk Management tool, if you notice a volume with name PortableBaseLayer, then don’t be surprised.
-It’s a virtual drive that has recently started appearing after the Windows 10 v1903 Update.
-In this post, we will share more details on what is PortableBaseLayer Partition in Windows 10.
+It’s a virtual drive that appeared in Windows 10 and it is available in Windows 11 too.
+In this post, we will share more details on what is PortableBaseLayer Partition in Windows 11/10.

 PortableBaseLayer is a mounted virtual drive (.vhdx).
 I went through a lot of forum discussion on this topic.
 Many users claim that it is a part of Windows Sandbox.
 Some say that it is related to the recently announced Reserved Storage.
 It is not just for Sandbox, but it is special storage introduced in v1903 to accommodate Windows Update space requirements and temporary space for apps.
 It is even seen when you enable only Windows Defender Application Guard.